 As described in this section,

 When you publish a new post, WordPress automatically notifies the following site update services …

-Unless you or your webmaster have specifically chosen to prevent search engines from indexing your site – see next section, then your site will automatically notify the services entered into the Update Services field
+Unless you have specifically configured your site settings to discourage search engines from indexing your site, then your site will automatically notify the services entered into the Update Services box

-WordPress lets you notify dozens of update services automatically – just add a list of all the update services you want to notify as soon as you publish a new post to this section …
+WordPress lets you notify dozens of update services automatically – just add a list of update services to this section …